-Before a Programming Screen review, the ETDM Coordinator should consider holding an online meeting or webinar to introduce the project before submitting it to the ETAT.
-The meeting allows the ETDM Coordinator or PD&E Project Manager to present project details, highlight issues, and communicate specific expectations to help the ETAT provide quality comments.
-For assistance with setting up these meetings, contact the
+Before initiating a Programming Screen review, the ETDM Coordinator should consider holding an online meeting or webinar to introduce the project to the ETAT.
+The meeting allows the ETDM Coordinator or PD&E Project Manager to present project details, highlight issues, and communicate specific expectations to help the ETAT understand the project and provide quality comments.
+For assistance with setting up these meetings, contact the ETDM Help Desk by emailing help@fla-etat.org.